 You can apply the same model of reframing to anything you currently believe you are anxious about.

 Of course, the effects of feeling “excited” instead of “afraid” are exactly the same thing.
-You stall your efforts because you don’t know how to do it the right way, you energy level go up, you’re a little less grounded.
+You stall your efforts because you don’t know how to do it the right way, you energy level goes up, you’re become a bit less grounded.

-When you believe you’re afraid, you start to believe that you believe that the pool is something bad, and that you first have to change the belief.
+When you believe you’re afraid, you start to believe that you believe that the pool is something bad, and that you first have to change that belief before you can jump.

 While in fact, deep down, the negative belief may simply be a result of the belief that you were afraid in the first place.